colesloow/moebius_shaders/README.md

 - **Bubble shader**
   Used to create transparent bubbles with specular highlights
   (the same shader is also reused for water rendering)
-- Modular Shader Graph setup with Custom Functions (HLSL) where needed

 ---

 ## Rendering Approach

-- All main object shaders are **Unlit**
-- Lighting and shadows are computed manually in shaders
-  (instead of relying on Unity's built-in lighting)
-- This allows full artistic control and helps achieve a comic / flat color look
+All main object shaders are **Unlit**.
+Lighting and shadows are computed manually in shaders (instead of relying on Unity's built-in lighting).
+This allows full artistic control and helps achieve a comic / flat color look.
-- Outlines and hatching are fullscreen post-processing shaders applied in screen space
+Outlines and hatching are fullscreen post-processing shaders applied in screen space.
-- Render order: **Outlines** (before post-processing) then **Hatching** (after post-processing)
+Render order: **Outlines** (before post-processing) then **Hatching** (after post-processing)
 This ordering prevents the outline pass from detecting hatching stripes as false edges

 ---